Parmesan Herb Roasted Acorn Squash

 Photo: Gayle McLeod

 Before making this recipe, I realized it had been way too long since I’d cooked acorn squash.
 I always make batches of roasted butternut squash by default (also to make my roasted butternut squash soup).
 But roasted acorn squash slices are so much easier to serve.
-Plus, it may just be one of the best-looking side dishes, don’t ya think?
+Plus, it may just be one of the best-looking Thanksgiving side dishes, don’t ya think?

 And don’t even get me started on the parmesan herb seasoning.
 It’s so good and really brings the acorn squash to life.
 So if you need a new veggie side dish to add to your rotation — this parmesan herb roasted acorn squash should definitely be at the top of your list!